shNext/Resume/README.md

 ### Contribution to the technology

 the field I want to dedicate to is embedded/system sw so I want to write about the contribution to it. <br/>
+should I select one of embedded and system sw, if then what I need to know. <br/>

 ### Contribution to the product with the technology

 based on the embedded/system sw technology, I want to write about that what kind of products in which I want to make a contribution. <br/>
+same also. <br/>

 ### Contribution to the business with the product